kwast-os/kwast/README.md

 ## Built With

-* [Cranelift](https://github.com/bytecodealliance/cranelift) - Code generator used to parse & run WebAssembly
+* [Cranelift](https://github.com/bytecodealliance/cranelift) - Code generator used to parse & run WebAssembly.
 Kwast uses a fork of Cranelift to let it work in a no_std environment.

 * To integrate Cranelift, [wasmtime](https://github.com/bytecodealliance/wasmtime/) has been used as a reference implementation, which is licensed under the [Apache License 2.0](https://github.com/bytecodealliance/wasmtime/blob/master/LICENSE).